SEARCH UNIVERSITY LIBRARIES

-University Libraries offers delivery of books and other library materials to the Kent Campus offices of Faculty, Staff, and Teaching Assistants, and to the dorms of Kent Campus students.
+University Libraries offers delivery of books and other library materials to the Kent Campus offices of current and valid KSU Faculty, Staff, and Teaching Assistants, and to the dorms of Kent Campus students.
 Select "Kent - My Departmental Office/Dorm" as your Pick Up Location when requesting books on KentLINK OhioLINK or SearchOhio.
-If you order something from ILL, and would like the item delivered to your Departmental Office/Dorm, please contact Jason Prufer at firstname.lastname@example.org or via the phone at 330-672-1847 once you receive the email that it has arrived at the Kent State Library.
+If you order something from ILL, and would like the item delivered to your Departmental Office/Dorm, please contact Jason Prufer at email@example.com or via the phone at 330-672-1847 once you receive the email that it has arrived at the Kent State Library.

 These items will be checked out to you and delivered to your department's office location or your dorm's mail pick-up location.
 Deliveries will be made Monday through Friday, once per day.
 Materials will arrive in mail envelopes, brown paper wrapping, or boxes, depending on item size.

 In order to ensure we have the correct departmental address location, we invite faculty, staff, and students to check on or update their Business Address information on FlashLine as needed.
 Complete directions on how to update the proper business address can be found here.